framptonjs/frampton-io/README.md

   });
 ```

-We can also chain requests.
+We can also chain/compose requests.

 ```
 const httpGet = Frampton.IO.Http.get;